fc883388/re2-wiki/Contribute.md

 Code that you contribute should use the standard copyright header:

 <pre>
 // Copyright 2010 The RE2 Authors.
-All rights reserved.<br>
+All rights reserved.
-// Use of this source code is governed by a BSD-style<br>
+// Use of this source code is governed by a BSD-style
-// license that can be found in the LICENSE file.<br>
+// license that can be found in the LICENSE file.
 </pre>